You are here

 The review time for a multi-district application will not exceed 60 days for the first submission.

 Multi-district applications for certification are reviewed both externally by a panel of reviewers with experience in online learning and internally by the Office of Online and Blended Learning.
 Each application for certification will be reviewed and rated individually by internal and external reviewers using the review rubric.
 Reviewers will evaluate each required component of the application to determine if the application’s description of that component meets expectations for certification set out in the review rubric.
-The rubric focuses on the completeness, specificity and quality of evidence the Applicant presents to support the description.

 Under current Colorado Revised Statutes, once the multi-district online school has been certified, the multi-district online school remains certified indefinitely, as long as it remains in good standing with statutory and regulatory requirements applicable to online schools.